-Attendance below 90 percent, regardless of whether absence is excused or a result of out-of-school suspension:
+Early Warning Indicators are student attendance, discipline referrals, and academic failure, Student attendance that falls below 90 percent, regardless of whether absence is excused or a result of out-of-school suspension is monitored:

-One or more suspensions, whether in school or out of school:
+One or more suspensions, whether in school or out of school places a student in the EWS system.
 We track attendance and discipline data monthly and report to parents and all stakeholders in the newsletter and on display in the office.
-Guidance counselors work with teachers to identify students with repeated attendance and/or behavior concerns.
+Guidance Counselors work with teachers to identify students with repeated attendance and/or behavior concerns.
+Our Parent Liaison has received specific training so that she can make daily phone calls to students with extreme and concerning attendance concerns.
 Students track their own attendance and behavior in their leadership notebooks and in planners.
 When a concern is identified, a team meets to discuss interventions.

-Course failure in English Language Arts or mathematics: Grades are monitored regularly by admin through Parent Portal.
+Course failure in English Language Arts or mathematics's another EWS indicator: Grades are monitored regularly by admin through Parent Portal.
 Teachers report progress to parents weekly in parent portal.
 At the end of each nine weeks, admin pulls a report of all course failures in ELA, Math, Science, and Social Studies.
 This information is used by PLCs to determine if appropriate interventions are in place.
 In addition, needed supports are provided for teachers and students.

-A Level 1 score on the statewide, standardized assessments in English Language Arts or mathematics: Scores are analyzed and students are strategically placed into classrooms where more support and interventions are provided.
+Students that score a Level 1 on the statewide, standardized assessments in English Language Arts or mathematics are tracked: Scores are analyzed and students are strategically placed into classrooms where more support and interventions are provided.